atlassian-labs/compiled/README.md

 ## Contributions

-Contributions to Compiled are welcome!
+Contributions to Compiled are welcomed!
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

 ## License

-Copyright © 2020 - Current Atlassian and others.
+Copyright © 2019 - Present Atlassian and others.
 Apache 2.0 licensed,
 see [LICENSE](./LICENSE) file.